lisajuliette/museum/README.md

 # Rijksmuseum Art Gallery

-This is a simple application to display data fetched from the Rijksmuseum API.
+This is a simple application to display data fetched from the Rijksmuseum API for Rembrant.
 It includes a search and filter functionality and a detail page to show in-depth information about selected art pieces.

 ## Technologies Used